 Backpacks are easier to retrieve for homework.
 Shoes are more likely to not be worn in the home or get lost if they are taken off and put immediately away.
 If something is forgotten, it is much easier to grab a coat, mask, or shoes from a drop zone than running to the bedroom to grab them.
 Less clutter in bedrooms helps them stay that much tidier.

 Some homes have lockers and a mud room, but not all.
 If your home does not have a built-in drop zone, here are some ideas for creating one of your own.

 A coat closet can easily be converted into a drop zone.
-Adding storage at the bottom (I like these baskets) and adding hooks around the wall can create a place to easily hang bags and coats.
-You can see my coat closet transformation HERE.
+Adding storage at the bottom (I like water hyacinth baskets) and adding command hooks around the wall can create a place to easily hang bags and coats.
+You can watch my closet transformation on Instagram.

 Use your garage.
 You can build lockers, or create a simple drop zone in your garage if you are limited on space and want to keep items out of the house.
 Hooks, cube storage, and even basic wire shelving can create a landing spot for shoes and give each family member a place to put their things.

 Once you have established your drop zone, prepare all the things that will go there and make sure they are ready for the first day of school!